-India recorded 4.3 million passenger vehicle sales and 19.6 million two-wheeler sales in FY 2024-25, which tells you one thing fast: Indian owners have wildly different paint-care needs depending on heat, dust, parking style, and wash habits (SIAM, 2025).
-If you buy the wrong polish, you can waste money, remove too much clear coat, or simply get no real improvement.
+ndia sold 4.3 million passenger vehicles and 19.6 million two-wheelers in FY 2024-25 (SIAM), and those owners have wildly different paint-care needs depending on heat, dust, parking, and wash habits.
+Buy the wrong polish and you waste money, strip clear coat you can’t get back, or see no real improvement at all.

-If your car has light swirl marks, hazing, or dullness, the right polish can bring back depth and gloss.
-If it has deeper scratches, oxidation, or sanding marks, polish alone usually isn’t enough.
-That’s where many DIY buyers in India get confused.
-They buy a “car polish” when the paint actually needs a compound, glaze, sealant, or even proper paint correction.
+If your car has light swirl marks, hazing, or dullness, the right polish brings back depth and gloss.
+If it has deeper scratches, oxidation, or sanding marks, polish alone won’t do it.
+This is where most DIY buyers in India go wrong: they reach for a “car polish” when the paint actually needs a compound, a glaze, a sealant, or proper paint correction.

-TL;DR: Most Indian car owners need a light or medium polish, not a harsh rubbing compound.
-3M says compound is the aggressive step for defect removal, while polish is less aggressive and meant to restore gloss (3M).
-Start with the least aggressive option, then protect the finish with wax, sealant, or coating.
+Short version: most owners need a light or medium polish, not a harsh rubbing compound.
+Compound is the aggressive step that cuts the surface to remove defects; polish is gentler and meant to restore gloss.
+Start with the least aggressive option that can do the job, then lock in the result with wax, sealant, or coating.

-For most DIY owners, vehicle polish sits in the middle of the paint-care ladder.
-It is stronger than a glaze, weaker than a rubbing compound, and usually used before wax, sealant, or ceramic protection.
+For most DIY owners, polish sits in the middle of the paint-care ladder.
+It is stronger than a glaze, weaker than a rubbing compound, and usually used before wax, sealant, or ceramic protection:

 - Compound / rubbing compound: heavy defect removal